jamestattersall/Proton2Mssql/readme.md

 1. Exclude terminating empty bytes &00.
 2. Replace the &00 characters inside text with &0A (line break).
-3. Count the lines.
-If less than the UINT8 in Byte 7 (total number of lines) then append enough extra line breaks so that you have the correct number of lines.
-4. The text will be formatted for a limited hardware VDU and may have too many line breaks for a modern display.
+3. The text will be formatted for a limited hardware VDU 80 characters wide.
+In a modern display the lines will appear strangely short.

 Bytes 0-3: UINT32: Number of the next page in chain